Skip to content

 ldev portal content prune --group-id 2710030 --root-folder 15588732 --keep 100 --dry-run

 Apply only after checking the dry-run summary.
-If this becomes a repeated step in your local incident workflow, use the dedicated Shrink Local Content guide.
+If this becomes a repeated step in your local incident workflow, see Shrink Local Content.

 bash